satellite-image-deep-learning/techniques/README.md

 * Various imagery and climate datasets, including Landsat & Sentinel imagery
 * Since there is a whole community around GEE I will not reproduce it here but point to [awesome-google-earth-engine](https://github.com/gee-community/awesome-google-earth-engine) and list very select references relevant to deep learning
 * [How to Use Google Earth Engine and Python API to Export Images to Roboflow](https://blog.roboflow.com/how-to-use-google-earth-engine-with-roboflow/) -> to acquire training data
+* [Reduce Satellite Image Resolution with Google Earth Engine](https://towardsdatascience.com/reduce-satellite-image-resolution-with-google-earth-engine-95a129ef488) -> a crucial step before applying machine learning to satellite imagery
+* [ee-fastapi](https://github.com/csaybar/ee-fastapi) is a simple FastAPI web application for performing flood detection using Google Earth Engine in the backend.

 ## Radiant Earth
 * https://www.radiant.earth/